 Had I not, having the honor of being Germany’s regional advisor for the Society of Children’s Book Writers and Illustrators may never have come to pass.
 The knowledge, confidence, and friendships given me by this position has been invaluable.

-I’ve even found representation by agent Stephen Fraser of the Jennifer DeChiara Literary Agency for my middle grade novel titled “POLLO MARCO’S ADVENTURE – Memoir of a Chicken.”
+I’ve even found representation by agent Stephen Fraser of the Jennifer DeChiara Literary Agency for my middle grade novel titled “POLLO MARCO’S TRAVELS – Memoir of a Chicken.”
 Lots of luck might have been responsible for crossing our paths, but I’m sure hard work, determination, and a commitment to writing the best story I could has also played an important role.
 I know I still have a lot to learn and will never be finished learning – not until my ashes are thrown to the four winds.

 When I wrote this, my statement of purpose for acceptance into the conference, the fact that I had begun my studies at Stony Brook made it clear that this opportunity is indeed, a second chance at being one heck of an adventurous, open-minded, and dedicated student.